 Employee development is long-term and focuses on the future of employees.
 This means that employee development is usually done on retaining employees who are going to be with your company for the long haul.
 The program is usually career-oriented and the entire learning process depends on the employees themselves.

 Employee development is usually focused on one employee at a time.
 Which is why executive or manager-level employees are chosen for it.
-There are several ways of employee development including mentoring, counseling, coaching, role-playing, job-rotation, conference training, case studies, and special projects among other things.
+There are several ways to cater to employee development needs, including mentoring, counseling, coaching, role-playing, job-rotation, conference training, case studies, and special projects among other things.

 Implications of Employee Development